Brendon Woods

 Brendon DeWayne Woods (born October 4, 1970) is an American criminal defense attorney and an advocate for criminal justice reform.
-Woods currently works as the public defender for Alameda County and has served as the president of the California Public Defenders Association.
+Woods was appointed Public Defender for Alameda County in December 2012, making him the county's first African American Public Defender.

 Early life

 Woods was born in Jamaica, Queens.
 He was raised by his mother and extended family.
 Woods's mother was in the United States Navy and the family moved several times.
 Woods attended four different high schools before the family moved to Carmel-by-the-Sea, California.
 In an interview, Woods recalled being the victim of racial profiling during his youth.
 He cited several incidents where he was followed and stopped by police for minor infractions.
 Woods completed undergraduate studies at the University of California, Santa Barbara and graduated from the University of San Francisco School of Law in 1996.

 Legal career

 He served as a law clerk in 1995 and in 1996 for the California Office of the State Public Defender and the Criminal Division of the San Francisco County Superior Court.